 Children with SMA have normal intellectual and emotional development.
 Some even have above-average intelligence.
 Encourage your child to take part in as many age-appropriate activities as possible.

-A classroom is a place where your child can excel, but they still might need help with managing their load.
-They will likely need special help for writing, painting, and using a computer or phone.
+A classroom is a place where your child can excel, but they still might need help with managing their workload.
+They’ll likely need special help with writing, painting, and using a computer or phone.

 The pressure to fit in can be challenging when you have a physical disability.
 Counseling and therapy can play a huge role in helping your child feel more at ease in social settings.

 Having a physical disability doesn’t mean your child can’t take part in sports and other activities.
-In fact, your doctor will likely encourage your child to engage in physical activity.
+In fact, your child’s doctor will likely encourage them to engage in physical activity.

 Exercise is important for general health and can enhance the quality of life.